 The last 2 days have been beautiful here in Southern Indiana.
 It’s been a balmy 70 degrees with bright sunny skies.
+It makes the best time for people to sort their gardens out.
+In other areas they may be more focused on saving their furniture and decks from termites or other pests.
+Probably a job for termite control, but I am focused on other matters.
 I’m sure it will get chilly again.
 After all, the middle of March is a little early for this weather.
 But it does have me thinking about my garden.
 Well… gardens, really.
 I’d like to do a little more floral planting this year, because flowers are pretty, and I’m definitely planning on investing in a teak garden set

 – but I have to have my vegetable garden.